cameronneylon/barcelona-declaration-website/content/conference.md

 </br>
 {{< /rawhtml >}}

-We are delighted to announce the Paris Conference on Open Research Information, a two-day conference for signatories and supporters of the Barcelona Declaration on Open Research Information.
-The conference will take place on September 23-24, 2024 and will be hosted by Sorbonne University in Paris.
+The Paris Conference on Open Research Information took place on September 23-24, 2024 at Sorbonne University, Paris.

 {{< rawhtml >}}
 </br>